 In October 1967, on the recommendations of the Administrative Reforms Commission, the Council was reconstituted and its functions were redefined to include:

-• Prescription of guidelines for the formulation of National Plan, including the assessment of resources for the Plan
+- Prescription of guidelines for the formulation of National Plan, including the assessment of resources for the Plan

 - Consideration of National Plan as formulated by the National Development Council; Considering important questions of social and economic policy affecting national development.

-- The review of the working of the Plan from time to time and recommending such measures as are necessary for achieving the aims and targets to secure the active participation and cooperation of the people, improving the efficiency of the administrative services, ensuring the fullest development of the less advanced regions and sections of the community and, through sacrifice, borne equally, by all citizens, build up resources for national development.
+- The review of the working of the Plan from time to time and recommend such measures as are necessary for achieving the aims and targets to secure the active participation and cooperation of the people, improving the efficiency of the administrative services, ensuring the fullest development of the less advanced regions and sections of the community and, through sacrifice, borne equally, by all citizens, build up resources for national development.

 - It was envisaged that the National Development Council would advise and make its recommendations to the Central and State Governments.

 - Since its inception, it has been functioning as a high power consultative body where the frame of the Five Year Plans, the important problems facing the Indian economy, and the policies, that have to be adopted for tiding over the urgent problems have been discussed and solutions arrived at.

-• Thus in addition to the Plan, the Council has concerned itself with problems like food, creation of the State Trading Corporation and land reforms.
+- Thus in addition to the Plan, the Council has concerned itself with problems like food, creation of the State Trading Corporation and land reforms.

-• The prime function of the Council is to act as a kind of bridge between the Union Government, the Planning Commission and the State Governments.
+- The prime function of the Council is to act as a kind of bridge between the Union Government, the Planning Commission and the State Governments.

-• It helps in the coordination not only of policies and programmes of plans but also other matters of national importance.
+- It helps in the coordination not only of policies and programmes of plans but also other matters of national importance.
 It provides a good forum for discussion and full and free exchange of views.

 - There is no other comparative forum.
 It is also a device for sharing of responsibility between States and the Union Government.
 Government of India accepted the recommendations of the First ARC ina slightly modified form.
 It was decided that the NDC, headed by the PM, should comprise all Union cabinet ministers, Chief Ministers of states, Chief Ministers/Chief executives of the union territories and members of the Planning Commission.
 Accordingly, the NDC was reconstituted in October 1967, on these lines.
 It may be noted that the NDC generally, does not pass any formal resolutions.
 The practice normally followed is that it maintains a detailed record of discussions held in its inc'(.ungs, and then draws a consensus on the basis of such discussions.
 All the decisions of the council are unanimous; yet, dissenting voices are generally difficult to ignore.

 New Role of NDC

-In an environment reflecting lack of consensus, sometimes the broader national goals of socio-economic reconstruction are glossed over.
+- In an environment reflecting lack of consensus, sometimes the broader national goals of socio-economic reconstruction are glossed over.
 Hence the need remains of evolving a “national agenda” for a holistic growth of the country, to which the NDC can contribute significantly.

 - The Sarkari a Commission went on to recommend the creation of a Standing Committee of the NEDC, consisting of the Prime Minister, Finance Minister, deputy chairman of the Planning Commission, Governor Cli the Reserve Bank of India and six Chief Ministers, one from each zone, selected by rotation or consensus.

-In case, however, the status of the NDC is transformed so as to make it a powerful and expanded constitutional authority, it will have a telling impact on the whole politico-administrative system.
+- In case, however, the status of the NDC is transformed so as to make it a powerful and expanded constitutional authority, it will have a telling impact on the whole politico-administrative system.
 Until the desirability or otherwise of such a drastic structural redesigning is thrashed out, the need would persist of increasing the effectiveness of the role of the NDC as well as the Planning Commission.

-Right since its inception, the National Development Council has comprised top level representatives of the central as well as the state governments, along with the members of the Planning Commission.
+Right since its inception, the National Development Council has comprised top-level representatives of the central as well as the state governments, along with the members of the Planning Commission.
 The issue of reorganization of the NDC was taken up by the First Administrative Reforms Commission in 1967.

-1. The Prime Minister
+- Prime Minister

-2. The Deputy Prime Minister, if any
+- The Deputy Prime Minister, if any

-4.The Chief Ministers of all states
+- The Chief Ministers of all states

 - The members of the Planning Commission It was also recommended that the Prime Minister should continue as the chairman of the NDC, while the secretary of the Planning Commission should act as its secretary.